tomwillfixit/helloworld/README.md

 ## Swarm mode

-Previous to Docker 1.12 swarm creation and management was done using the swarm:latest image or from pre-built swarm binaries.
+Previous to Docker 1.12 swarm cluster creation and management was done using the swarm:latest image or from pre-built swarm binaries.
 In 1.12 the swarm commands are now baked into the docker cli.
 This makes the creation and maintainance of swarm clusters super simple.
 In the walkthrough below we will create a 3 node swarm cluster and run a simple 'HelloWorld' app on the cluster.

 ## Services